 Each of these singers has had a significant impact on music during the past 10 years.
 Whether they are belting out soulful ballads or rocking out on stage, they have all won over fans with their amazing voices and captivating performances.

-And in this post, we’re going to take a look at 15 of the most famous British singers of the 2010s.
+And in this post, we’re going to take a look at 18 of the greatest and most famous British singers of the 2010s.
 Let’s get started.

 1. Adele